-- Review or develop relevant bylaws e.g. Council's Public Places Bylaw. - Respond to general noise complaints and take appropriate action. - Respond to complaints regarding vehicles reported as being abandoned in public places and take appropriate action. - Respond to general bylaw complaints.
+- Review, develop and/or input to and relevant bylaws and policies. - Respond to general noise complaints and take appropriate action. - Respond to complaints regarding vehicles reported as being abandoned in public places and take appropriate action - Permitting and inspection of amusement device. - Respond to general bylaw complaints. - Inspecting registered camping grounds, funeral directors, and hairdressing premises to ensure compliance with relevant regulations and legislation. - Investigating health nuisance complaints and carrying out enforcement action when appropriate.